The Way (Buzzcocks album)

 The Way is the ninth studio album by English punk rock band Buzzcocks, released digitally on 1 May 2014 via PledgeMusic for pledgers only.
 It was released by 1-2-3-4 Go!
 Records as a digital download on 6 October with a physical release on 18 November.
-It is the first Buzzcocks album with bassist Chris Remmington and drummer Danny Farrant, and the final album to feature Pete Shelley before his death in 2018.
+It is the first Buzzcocks album with bassist Chris Remington and drummer Danny Farrant, and the final album to feature Pete Shelley before his death in 2018.

 Background

 The band wrote a message on their website:

 We've teamed up with PledgeMusic to give you privileged access to pre-order the new album plus other premium items such as the new album on signed CD or vinyl, the chance to attend a VIP "meet and greet" and even a signed guitar.
 Each and every one of these items and experiences comes with a high quality digital download of our ninth studio album, plus bonus tracks exclusive to PledgeMusic!